 Coconut oil deodorant

-- Mix in a bowl until fully combined and creamy.
-Move to a jar with lid or other container.
+- Move the coconut oil mixture to a jar with lid or other container.